Code of Safe Practice

 Even if the employee works out-of-hours or off the employer’s premises, the employer should

-have robust systems in place to enable employees to receive treatment in a timely manner.
+have robust systems in place to enable employees to receive treatment promptly.

 RIDDOR